devtin/csv-tr/README.md

   -V, --version                                             output the version number -o, --only <columns>                                      output only specified columns (comma separated).
 Not to be used with --exclude.
   -e, --exclude <columns>                                   exclude specified columns (comma separated).
 Not to be used with --only.
   -t, --transform <js-file|js-expression>                   transform rows by given JavaScript expression.
-Ej: -t "row.email = row.email.toLowerCase()"
+Ej: -t "{ email: row.email.toLowerCase() }"
   -f, --filter <js-file|js-expression>                      filter rows by given JavaScript file or expression.
 Ej: -f "row.state === 'FL'"
   -s, --sort <[sort-column]:[sort-order: 1=ASC | -1=DESC]>  sorts rows by column:order (comma separated) Ej: -s "firstName:1,lastName:-1"
   -h, --help                                                display help for command